Roland Orzabal: Novel

 Orzabal wrote a novel, a romantic comedy entitled Sex, Drugs & Opera, published in 2014.
-It tells the story of a middle-aged pop star, Solomon Capri, who is semi-retired but is approached to take part in the reality show Popstar to Operastar.
+It tells the story of a middle-aged pop star, Solomon Capri, who is semi-retired but is approached to take part in the British television programme Popstar to Operastar.
 Capri sees the show as a way to rejuvenate his career and his waning marriage.
 The story was inspired by Orzabal's own experience; he was approached by the ITV show himself, though did not take part.

 Personal life

 Relationships

 In 1982, Orzabal married Caroline Johnston, whom he had been dating since his teenage years.
-Caroline sang the child vocal on the Tears for Fears song "Suffer the Children" from the band's debut album The Hurting, and also drew the hands cover artwork for the 1983 re-release of "Pale Shelter".
+Caroline sang the child vocal on the Tears for Fears song "Suffer the Children" from the band's debut studio album The Hurting (1983), and also drew the hands cover artwork for the 1983 re-release of "Pale Shelter".
 Roland and Caroline Orzabal had two sons.
 Caroline Orzabal died in July 2017 aged 54 after suffering from alcoholism-related dementia and cirrhosis, which came about after being diagnosed with depression.
 Her death led the band to cancel its remaining tour dates that year.

-In 2020, Orzabal married Emily Rath, a photographer and writer, in Aspen, Colorado and welcomed a child in June 2025.
+In 2020, Orzabal married Emily Rath, a photographer and writer, in Aspen, Colorado, United States, and had a child in June 2025.

 Politics

-After Margaret Thatcher's continued tenure as Prime Minister in June 1987, Orzabal took an interest in socialism in response to her attitude towards the working class.
+After Margaret Thatcher's continued tenure as the Prime Minister of the United Kingdom in June 1987, Orzabal took an interest in socialism in response to her attitude towards the working class.
 His feelings on Thatcherism were reflected in the lyrics of "Sowing the Seeds of Love": "Politician granny with your high ideals / Have you no idea how the majority feels?".